 It will reTove any debris around their eyes and tiny food bits from the face without risking the soap or shampoo getting in their eyes.

-- GENTLE AND CRUELTY-FREE: Made with soothing aloe vera, shea butter, chamomile, and cucumber.
-Gentle...
+- GENTLE INGREDIENTS: Contains soothing aloe, shea butter, chamomile and cucumber.
+Leaping Bunny...

 How To Dry a Shih Tzu After Bath